bigdimeji02/decodelabs_project/README.md

 I also learned about `percentile_cont`.

 The **`cont` means continuous**.
-This means the function treats the data as a continuous distribution, so the result does not always have to be one of the actual values in the dataset.
+It treats the data as a continuous distribution, so the result does not always have to be one of the actual values in the dataset.

-It can be used to calculate the median, but percentile functions become more useful when we want to find things like the:
+It can be used to calculate the median, but it is also useful for finding other percentiles, such as:

 * 80th percentile
 * 90th percentile
 * 95th percentile

+### Using a CTE to Find Outliers

+One of the new things I learned was how to use a **CTE (Common Table Expression)** to connect different parts of our analysis.

+Before this project, I could calculate quartiles, but I did not know how to take those results and use them in another query.

+We created a CTE that used the quartile results to calculate the lower and upper boundaries.
+We then used those boundaries to check the data for possible outliers.

+This helped me understand how the result of one part of a SQL analysis can be used in another part of the query.

 ### `CROSS JOIN`

 I learned that a `CROSS JOIN` does not need specific columns to match.

-It creates every possible combination of rows between the tables.
-In our case, we used it to make the calculated boundaries available to every row so we could test each row against them.
+It creates every possible combination of rows between two tables.

+In our case, we used it to make the calculated boundaries available to every row so we could check each row against those boundaries.

-I still need to read more about `CROSS JOIN` to fully understand it.
+I still need to learn more about `CROSS JOIN` to fully understand all of its uses.

 ### Debugging the Query

-Our CTE query did not work as expected, so instead of guessing where the problem was, we ran different queries to find where the code was breaking.
+Our CTE query did not work as expected.

+Instead of guessing where the problem was, we broke the query into smaller checks.

 We used `SELECT COUNT()` and checked the **minimum and maximum values** of the columns.

-We used these results to cross-check the `0` that was returned.
-The `0` meant that no outliers were found in that check.
+We used these results to cross-check the `0` returned by our outlier query.

-This helped me understand the importance of breaking a query into smaller parts when it does not work.
+This helped me understand why breaking a large query into smaller parts can make debugging easier.

 ### Inspecting the Outliers

-We eventually found outliers in the **`TotalPrice`** column.
+We eventually found possible outliers in the **`TotalPrice`** column.

-Finding an outlier does not automatically mean that the value is wrong.
+I learned that finding an outlier does not automatically mean that the value is wrong.

-Because of that, the next step is to inspect the outliers and validate them before deciding what to do with them.
+The next step is to inspect the values and validate them before deciding what to do with them.